-5.4.2 The chart below is intended to show each of the different circumstances where incorrect pricing can occur and the effect of this Guidance on each.
+- 5.4.1 In all cases where compensation is otherwise required, amounts due to reimburse share/unit holders for individual sums under £3010 (or currency equivalent at the rate taken at the valuation point) will not normally need to be paid, although Managers are free to pay such smaller amounts, or to make such smaller amounts up to a higher figure (e.g. £3010). - 5.4.2 The chart below is intended to show each of the different circumstances where incorrect pricing can occur and the effect of this Guidance Note on each.
 The succeeding paragraphs set out the procedure in each circumstance.
-Notwithstanding the paragraphs below, the trustee may agree to a payment from the fund following an instance of incorrect pricing, if he deems it appropriate.
+Notwithstanding the paragraphs below, the Trustee may agree to a payment from the fund Collective Investment Scheme following an instance of incorrect pricing, if he deems it appropriate.

-(N.B. the word "normally" used throughout this section denotes "unless the trustee directs otherwise").
+(N.B. the word "normally" used throughout this section denotes "unless the Trustee directs otherwise").